 supporting documents provide assistance for schools implementing a chaplaincy or student welfare worker service (paid or voluntary).

-school communities (XLS, 162KB) across the state have established a chaplaincy or student welfare worker service with the assistance of state and/or Australian government funding and/or through local community fundraising.
+school communities across the state have established a chaplaincy or student welfare worker service with the assistance of state and/or Australian government funding and/or through local community fundraising.
 Some schools may have a volunteer chaplain or student welfare worker.

 Government funded programs include: